Tian de Courgettes et de Tomates

 - Drizzle the top of the vegetables with the remaining 3 tablespoons of olive oil and bake uncovered for 45 minutes to an hour.
 Serve warm or at room temperature.

-Tian Variations
+Tian Notes and Variations

 - For a full vegetarian meal, add rows of sliced fresh mozzarella to the tian and serve with rice pilaf or slices of crusty bread.